 • Compassionately being with the grief – being with people who understand and can hold space for the grief.
 Also you being with your grief when you can start to do this (noticing how it’s showing up in the body, for example)

-• Having a community to connect to and a sense of being connected to the wider view, to common humanity
+• Having sense of being connected to the wider view, to common humanity

 • Be mindful of where your attention is resting and choose what’s helpful